pottmar/ACT-test/pages/mydoc/ontology.md

 ---

 ## Current Ontology Version
-The ACT Network is currently using ACT Ontology 2.0.1, which rolled out through all active and staging ACT sites to better meet the needs of clinical investigators and CTSA hubs.
+The ACT Network is currently using ACT Ontology 2.0.1, which rolled out through all active and staging ACT sites in 2019.
 This new version provides a substantial increase in the available data elements, including CPT, HCPCS, ICD10 procedures, a full set of LOINC codes and additional medications.

 A summary overview of the changes made can be found [here](https://www.actnetwork.us/Global/FileLib/PDFs/ACT_ONTOLOGY_V2.0.1_final.pdf).